-The Highways Department has previously produced a VISSIM micro simulation model of the corridor which demonstrates that any additional traffic on the corridor would have a severe impact on the highway network if improvements are not implemented.
+Previously the SHM advised that the Highways Department has produced a VISSIM micro simulation model of the corridor which demonstrates that any additional traffic on the corridor would have a severe impact on the highway network if improvements are not implemented.
 The applicant's highway consultant, as part of this application, has not provided junction modelling to assess the impact on the corridor; however, their traffic distribution calculations suggest that the majority (79.6%) of traffic generated by this development would use the A34 corridor.